headforwards-spd/headforwards-website/src/pages/info-pages/secrets-of-a-scrum-master-part-1.md

 introduction:
   content:
     - type: markdown-component
-      text: Being a Scrum Master requires a wide range of interpersonal skills.
-While there are a set of principles that Scrum Masters typically adhere to, everybody has their own take on the practice.
-We asked three of our own to talk about their focal points when practising the art of Scrum.
-Mike Fosker talks about his take on the role.A lot has been written about agile methodology and the role of Scrum Master.
+      text: A lot has been written about agile methodology and the role of Scrum Master.
 Being a Scrum Master requires a wide range of interpersonal and facilitator skills.
 While there are a set of principles that Scrum Masters typically adhere to, everybody has their own take on the practice.
-We asked three of our own to talk about their focal points when practising the art of Scrum.
-This is the first in a series where Headforwards Scrum Masters reveal insights into their role.
-Mike Fosker talks shares his thoughts.
+We asked three of our own to talk about their focal points when practising the art of Scrum.This is the first in a series where Headforwards Scrum Masters reveal insights into their role.
+Mike Fosker shares his thoughts.
   title: Introduction
 summary:
-  text: Being a Scrum Master requires a wide range of interpersonal skills.
-While
+  text: While there are a set of principles that Scrum Masters typically adhere
-    there are a set of principles that Scrum Masters typically adhere to, everybody has their own take on the practice.
+    to, everybody has their own take on the practice.
 We asked three of our own to talk about their focal points when practising the art of Scrum.
-Mike Fosker talks about his take on the role.
   image: /uploads/HF careers 1.jpg
 author: d6b8ef80-d01b-11ea-b7cd-8b72a2b29420
 publishedDate: 2020-07-21T15:29:00.594Z